 Ellen’s hobbies include yoga, traveling, reading, theater and spending cuddle time with her Shih Tzu, Bissel and granddaughter, Hazel.

 Robert Simon, Owner

-Robert is an integral part of our support systems.
+Robert is an integral part of our support system.
 Keeping well informed about each of our client cases and working closely with Ellen and their staff, he creates a real “team” approach to running their business.
 Robert oversees all of the financial aspects of For Papa’s Sake, but his #1 priority is being the necessary liaison between our clients, caregivers and the FPS office staff.
 He actively ensures everyone’s concerns and needs are being met.
 With firsthand knowledge of the issues our families are dealing with, he makes it his mission to listen, understand and facilitate wherever he can.
 Robert’s mom suffered from Alzheimer’s, so he easily relates to the frustrations, challenges and heartbreak of having a loved one afflicted with debilitating issues and how it impacts the entire family.

-Becky Reel, Director of Marketing and Operations
+Becky Reel, Executive Director

 Kathy Klein, Client Care Director